-Coronavirus: Everyone returning to NZ from overseas to self-isolate
+Coronavirus: Everyone travelling to NZ from overseas to self-isolate

 • Effective from midnight Sunday, all travellers, except for those coming from the Pacific islands, will have to self-isolate for 14 days on their arrival to New Zealand

-• The PM says the rules are the strictest in the world
+• The PM says the rules are the toughest in the world

 • She told New Zealanders not to travel overseas if they don't have to and issued stark advice: no hugs, hongi or handshakes